cloudflare/cloudflare-docs/content/pages/framework-guides/nextjs/deploy-a-nextjs-site.md

 ### Access bindings in the application

 Local and remote bindings can be accessed directly from `process.env`.
-The following code example requires you to indicate `Yes` to C3's `Would you like to use App Router? (recommended)` setup question.
+The following code example shows how to access them in a `hello` api route of an App Router application.

 {{<tabs labels="js | ts">}}
 {{<tab label="js" default="true">}}